 Passive authentication (also known as web-based authentication) is when the client application redirects the user to a web form managed by a trusted identity provider.
 The identity provider can request any number of credentials (passwords, security tokens, biometric verifications, and so on) to create a multi-layer defense against unauthorized access.
 This is also known as multi-factor authentication.

 NOTE: Security Desk remembers all valid logon parameters used and automatically calls up the paremeters used for the last logon attempt.

 In the Username field, enter your username followed by

 your domain name, in the format Username@DomainName.

 Click the Password field or press the Tab key.

 If Security Center detects that passive authentication is enabled on your domain, you will be redirected to a web form.
-The following screenshot is an example.
+The following screen capture is an example.
 Your logon page might look different.

-In the web form, enter the information that are required and click
+- In the web form, enter the information that are required and click Sign in.